We live in a hyperconnected world where the word ‘smart’ is commonplace in everyday vernacular.

 Smart devices have also made their way into commercial establishments, offices, and even entire cities.
 In recent years manufacturers have been making significant strides in how ‘smart’ can be put next to the word ‘home.’

 Without further ado, here’s a quick introduction to how the future of smart homes and medical alarms work:

 Introduction to Smart Homes

-In simple terms, a smart home is any residential property equipped with a network of connected smart devices — typically via Wi-Fi or Bluetooth — that can execute various workflows.
+In simple terms, a smart home is any residential property equipped with a network of connected smart devices.
+Typically via Wi-Fi or Bluetooth, that can execute various workflows.

 It’s worth noting that most smart home devices also collect and share non-sensitive consumer usage data with one another.
-Doing so allows these devices to customize and fine-tune their performance based on the owner’s unique usage patterns.
+Doing so allows these devices to customise and fine-tune their performance based on the owner’s unique usage patterns.

 To help you understand how smart homes work, here are some of the most common use cases of smart home devices: